mhreza-ruet/Proj-showcase/README.md

 # Proj-showcase
-This repo contains project codes that I am working on and did word on in the past.
+This repo contains project codes that I am working on and did work on in the past.